CVNR/nic_functional/docs/pre-processing_guide_functional.md

 ./08_EPI_to_MPRAGE.sh
 ```

+To check the output of this script, overlay the processed anatomical image (...\_brain\_restore.nii.gz) onto the output functional image in either AFNI or FSLeyes.
+Visually inspect the images to make sure they align.

 ### What this script does:

 This script aligns an input functional image to the subject's previously processed anatomical image.
 First, the `3dTstat` tool is used to take the mean of an input functional image.
 This mean functional image is then registered to a previously processed structual brain image via the `epi_reg` tool.
 The resulting registration matrix is then applied to the original input functional image using the `applywarp` tool.